BERING STRAIT TUNNEL OBSERVATION

 This gravel by-product also explains why construction of the interhemispheric North America – Eurasia railroad project should start with the tunnel portion.
 Moving the resulting crushed stone from the tunnel excavation site along future access rail beds will keep down the cost of their construction.

 ■ Construction will go on 24 hours per day.
-The tunnel workers will be laboring around 100 feet (30 meters) below sea level in an environment with a steady temperature of 25-30° Celsius (77-86° degrees Fahrenheit).
-The cooling system inside the tunnels will not therefore require air conditioning (a big savings!) because cool air can simply be vented in from the outside.
+The tunnel workers will be laboring around 100 feet (30 meters) below sea level in an environment with a steady temperature of 25-30° Celsius (77-86° Fahrenheit).
+The cooling system inside the tunnels will not therefore require air conditioning because cool air can simply be vented in from the outside.

-■ To house workers, engineers, equipment and materials huge underground depots will be constructed at the entrances to the tunnels.
-These will be designed to cover work areas from summer rain or winter snow (when outside temperatures may drop to -50° Celsius (-58° Fahrenheit).
+■ To house workers, engineers, equipment and materials, huge underground depots will be constructed at the entrances to the tunnels.
+These will be designed to cover work areas from summer rain or winter snow.
 Warm tunnel air can be used to help keep depot temperatures moderate.

-■ If equipped with high-speed trains run by magnetic levitation (with speeds of up to 300 miles per hour/480 km per hour) they will be the first use of such technology for profit.
-Tourists will be able to cross between the U.S. and Russia in just 15-20 minutes, with further links to Alaskan international airports in Fairbanks and Anchorage.
+■ If equipped with high-speed trains run by magnetic levitation, tourists will be able to cross between the U.S. and Russia in just 15–20 minutes, with further links to Alaskan international airports in Fairbanks and Anchorage.

-■ First of all, instead of building a series of roads and railways meandering along the slopes and foothills of mountain ranges, interspersed with mountain tunnels and bridges-a continuous tunnel could provide the shortest distance between points.
+■ First of all, instead of building a series of roads and railways meandering along the slopes and foothills of mountain ranges, interspersed with mountain tunnels and bridges – a continuous tunnel could provide the shortest distance between points.
 The cost of constructing multiple surface tunnels might be more than that of a continuous underground tunnel.
-Things like the cost of preparation of the sites for each entry and exit to/from smaller tunnels, plus the relocation of boring machines and other construction equipment, quickly adds up.

 ■ Secondly, every structure on the surface would need to be maintained during long Arctic winters with frequent snowfalls.
-This would likewise eat into profits.
 Far less winter expense would apply to underground infrastructure.
 The profitability of the interhemispheric railroad between North America and Asia would depend on continuous and on-time circulation of trains carrying cargo and passengers.
-Heavy snows have the potential of disrupting traffic flow and impacting revenues.

-■ The third, and probably the most costly expense in building roads and railways in the Arctic is the presence of permafrost – and the continuous freezing and unfreezing of the ground beneath thousands of miles of road or track.
-To avoid damage to rail and road beds, current practice involves widespread use of piles, and overpasses or bridges.
+■ The third, and probably the most costly expense in building roads and railways in the Arctic is the presence of permafrost and the continuous freezing and unfreezing of the ground beneath thousands of miles of road or track.
 Tunneling underground avoids all of this, while simultaneously providing space for utility lines and pipelines.

 ■ Underground transportation also carries the advantage that trains carrying passengers or cargo will require less inside insulation and heating.
-Cargo trains carrying containers with delicate electronic goods, plastics or liquids will be better protected from harsh outside conditions or damage to merchandise.
+Cargo trains carrying containers with delicate electronic goods, plastics or liquids will be better protected from harsh outside conditions.

-■ Yet another element in lowering the cost of construction by tunneling would be in avoiding environmental problems.
-Less ecological regulation comes into play in planning a tunnel route-while a surface railway project might be drowned for years in tons of paperwork to get regulatory approval.
-Each water stream, animal migration route or unique natural object would potentially be an expensive and time-consuming obstacle to construction, affecting the entire enterprise.
-A tunnel would not damage anything on the surface, and would involve the shortest possible route.
+■ Yet another element in lowering the cost of construction by tunneling would be avoiding environmental problems.
+Less ecological regulation comes into play in planning a tunnel route, while a surface railway project might be delayed for years in paperwork to get regulatory approval.

 ■ With all the above advantages in mind, the delivery of construction equipment and materials could be accomplished using the existing Alaska Railroad and the seaports in Anchorage and Valdez.
 The city of Fairbanks could become the starting point of a new era of global transportation, with the State of Alaska acknowledged for helping bring about a new world transportation infrastructure.